Special education in the United States: Future

 Many schools struggle to appropriately serve students with disabilities due to a lack of resources.
 One issue is a lack of post high school education programs that help individuals with severe disabilities.
-Universities across the country have been providing non-academic credit camps at colleges and universitas for intellectual disabilities.
+Universities across the country have been providing non-academic credit camps at colleges and universities for intellectual disabilities.
 Such programs attempt to teach individuals who cannot obtain a higher education degree how to successfully live and take care of themselves, while also giving them the education required to apply for careers that interest them.

 The most difficult aspect of these programs is the grading criteria, as traditional college grading is too demanding for people unable to meet the academic standards of higher education.
 Under the Americans with Disabilities Act and 504, higher education facilities can only offer 'reasonable accommodation' to the college students with disabilities admitted for a credit degree program.
 They cannot offer a separate curriculum.

 These programs are working toward having classes with a fixed grading criteria specifically for the students with intellectual disabilities.
 All of these programs require up to date evaluations on students planning on applying to attend the universities.